saikodemuchi/amdgpu-high-refresh-black-screen-fix/README.md

-# AMDGPU High Refresh Rate Black Screen Fix
+AMDGPU High Refresh Rate Black Screen Fix

-## English
+## EN

 This fix may help with AMD GPU screen blanking or black screen problems on Linux when using high refresh rates above 120Hz.